UnderLogic/ina3221/README.md

 The INA3221 is very similar to the classic [INA219](https://www.ti.com/lit/ds/symlink/ina219.pdf) power monitor IC.

-**NOTE:** This driver is a work in progress and does not support all the INA3221 configuration options yet.

 ## Compatibility

 Any board that supports [`embedded-hal`](https://github.com/rust-embedded/embedded-hal) [blocking 1.0](https://docs.rs/embedded-hal/1.0.0-alpha.9/embedded_hal/index.html) `I2c` should be compatible with this library.